Termination of pregnancy statistics

 About this release

-This release by Public Health Scotland (PHS) provides an annual update on termination of pregnancy to December 2022.
-Data are derived from the Termination of Pregnancy Submissions Scotland system (ToPSS).
-Numbers and rates of termination are provided on a variety of characteristics, such as: previous termination, statutory Ground, gestation and method of termination.
-The outcomes are described for Scotland, NHS Board and local authority areas, and for age, ethnicity and deprivation sub-populations where numbers are sufficient.
+This release by Public Health Scotland provides an annual update on termination of pregnancy statistics for the period up to December 2024.
+Data are derived from the Termination of Pregnancy Submissions Scotland (ToPSS) system.
+Numbers and rates of termination are provided on a variety of characteristics such as previous termination, gestation and method of termination.
+The outcomes are described for Scotland, NHS board and local authority areas, and for age, ethnicity and deprivation sub-populations where numbers are sufficient.

 Main points